-Clay Center PMMA gets zero deficiencies on second infection control survey 2020
+Clay Center gets 0 deficiencies on 2nd infection control survey 2020

 Clay Center Presbyterian Manor received zero deficiencies on a focused infection control survey conducted by the Kansas Department of Aging and Disability Services (KDADS) July 27.